King Ludwig II of Bavaria spent years dreaming up Germany's Neuschwanstein Castle, the model Walt Disney would later use for "Sleeping Beauty."

 King Ludwig II Builds Castles In The Air

-Bavarian King Ludwig II had an eye for the beautiful and a taste for the fantastic.
+King Ludwig II always had an eye for the beautiful and a taste for the fantastic.

-As a child, he spent as much time as he could at Hohenschwangau Castle, his family’s luxurious update on a medieval fortress in southern Germany.
-Between tapestries and frescos of Germanic heroes, he did his best to escape the strict royal upbringing dictated by his authoritarian father.
+As a child, he grew up at Hohenschwangau Castle in southern Germany.
+Between tapestries and life-size frescos of German heroes, he did his best to escape the strict royal upbringing dictated by his authoritarian father.

-He pursued the fruits of imagination, falling in love with the operas of Richard Wagner (whom he would later single-handedly save from financial ruin with his patronage), playacting, and reciting romances.
+He pursued the fruits of imagination, falling in love with the operas of Richard Wagner (whom he would later save from financial ruin with his patronage), play-acting, and reciting romances.

-When he took the throne in 1864 at the age of 18, he was everything a fairytale prince should be: handsome, poetic, generous to his people, and popular.
+When he took the throne in 1864 at the age of 18, he was everything a fairy-tale royal should be: handsome, poetic, generous to his people, and popular.

-What he wasn’t was practical, experienced in statecraft, or remotely interested in the daily business of government.
+But he wasn’t practical, experienced in statecraft, or even remotely interested in the daily business of government.

 He avoided Munich like the plague, frequently disappeared from state functions, and disregarded growing international tensions.
-He had his ministers in an uproar by year’s end.
+Before long, he had his ministers in an uproar.

-But it was a rulership in name only.
-Stripped of all real power, Ludwig dreamed of a place where he could still be king, a world apart for him to rule.
-In 1866, he decided that place would be Neuschwanstein Castle.
+After that, his rulership was in name only.
+Stripped of all real power, Ludwig dreamed of a place where he could still reign supreme.
+In 1868, he decided that place would be Neuschwanstein Castle.

-As he broke ground on what would one day become Germany’s Cinderella castle, he described his vision in a letter to Richard Wagner.
+As he broke ground on what would one day be known as Germany’s “Cinderella” castle or “Sleeping Beauty” castle, he described his vision in a letter to Richard Wagner.

-He said he wanted to “rebuild the old castle ruin of Hohenschwangau . . . in the authentic style of the old German knights’ castles,” complete with “guest rooms with a splendid view of the noble Säuling, the mountains of Tyrol, and far across the plain.”
+He said he wanted to “rebuild the old castle ruin of Hohenschwangau near the Pöllat Gorge in the authentic style of the old German knights’ castles,” complete with “guest rooms with a splendid view of the noble Säuling, the mountains of Tyrol and far across the plain.”

-There were to be magical, ornate rooms, filled with the finest things he could find, a hall made specifically for music, and a massive courtyard to breathe in the mountain air.
+There were to be ornate rooms filled with the finest things imaginable, a hall devoted to music, and a massive courtyard to breathe in the mountain air.